odoo/documentation/website/optimize/seo.rst

 should have one and only one title ``<h1>``, your website should have a ``/sitemap.xml`` file, etc.

-The Odoo Website Builder is probably the most SEO-ready CMS out there.
-We consider SEO a top priority.
 To guarantee Odoo Website and Odoo eCommerce users have a great SEO, Odoo abstracts all the technical complexities of SEO and handles everything for you, in the best possible way.

-Page speed
+Page Speed
 ==========

 Introduction
 ------------

-The time to load a page is an important criteria for Google.
-A faster website not only improves your visitor's experience, but Google gives you a better page ranking if your page loads faster than your competitors.
+The time to load a page is an important criteria for search engines.
+A faster website not only improves your visitor's experience, but gives you a better page ranking.
 Some studies have shown that, if you divide the time to load your pages by two (e.g. 2 seconds instead of 4 seconds), the visitor abandonment rate is also divided by two.
 (25% to 12.5%).
 One extra second to load a page could `cost $1.6b to Amazon in